lucaskraus/animations-dev-course/README.md

-# Web Animations Course Exercises
+# Animations on the Web Course Exercises

 A collection of animation exercises and patterns from [Emil Kowalski's](https://twitter.com/emilkowalski_) **Animations on the Web** course.